Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Introduction

 In this paper, we will exhibit some specific computations of Fourier-Mukai loci to indicate their relations with geometry.
 Here are some interesting examples: \begin{example} Let $\cal T$ be a triangulated category with a smooth projective variety $X \in \FM \cal T$. \begin{enumerate} \item If $X$ is a smooth projective variety with ample (anti-)canonical bundle, then $\spec^\fm\cal T \iso X$ essentially by the result of Bondal-Orlov.
 In particular, $X$ is tt-irreducible and tt-separated.
 (See Corollary \ref{fm ample}.) \item If $X$ is an elliptic curve, then $\spec^\fm \cal T$ is a disjoint union of infinitely many copies of $X$.
 In particular, $X$ is tt-separated, but not tt-irreducible.
 (See Lemma \ref{elliptic key}.) \item If $X$ is a simple abelian variety, then all of its copies in $\spec^\fm \cal T$ are disjoint.
-In particular, $X$ is tt-separated, but not tt-irreducible.
+In particular, $X$ is tt-separated, but not tt-irreducible in general.
 (See Lemma \ref{simple} and Lemma \ref{abelian not tt-irreducible}.) \item If $X$ is a toric variety, then any copies of $X,Y \in \FM \cal T$ in $\spec^\fm \cal T$ intersect with each other along open sets containing tori.
 In particular, $X$ is tt-irreducible.
 However, $X$ is in general not tt-separated.
-(See Corollary \ref{toric} and Remark \ref{toricrem}.) \item If $X$ is a surface containing $(-2)$-curve, then $X$ is not tt-separated.
+(See Corollary \ref{toric} and Remark \ref{toricrem}.) \item If $X$ is a surface containing a $(-2)$-curve, then $X$ is not tt-separated.
 Moreover, $X$ is in general not tt-irreducible either.
-(See Example \ref{K3}.) \item If $X$ is a Calabi-Yau threefold, then each irreducible component of $\spec^\fm \cal T$ contains all the copies of smooth projective Calabi-Yau threefolds that are birationally equivalent to $X$.
+(See Example \ref{K3}.) \item If $X$ is a Calabi-Yau threefold, then each irreducible component of $\spec^\fm \cal T$ containing a copy of $X$ contains all the copies of smooth projective Calabi-Yau threefolds that are birationally equivalent to $X$.
 Moreover, $X$ is neither tt-separated nor tt-irreducible in general.
-(See Example \ref{flop} and Remark \ref{complicated birational}.) \end{enumerate} \end{example} Moreover, in Section \ref{flops and K-equiv} we will observe relations of Fourier-Mukai loci with the DK hypothesis proposed by Kawamata \cite{Kawamata2002DEquivalenceAK}.
-In particular, based on several observations, we propose the following version of the DK hypothesis: \begin{conjecture}[Conjecture \ref{deep dk}] Let $\cal T$ be a triangulated category with $X \in \FM \cal T$.
-Then, each irreducible component of $\fmspec \cal T$ contains all smooth projective varieties that are $K$-equivalent to $X$. \end{conjecture}
+(See Example \ref{flop} and Remark \ref{complicated birational}.)\qedhere \end{enumerate} \end{example} In particular, Fourier-Mukai loci provide novel geometric intuitions to reinterpret behaviors of varieties in birational geometry.
+Moreover, in Section \ref{flops and K-equiv} we will observe relations of Fourier-Mukai loci with the DK hypothesis proposed by Kawamata \cite{Kawamata2002DEquivalenceAK}, which predicts that $K$-equivalent smooth projective varieties are Fourier-Mukai partners.
+In particular, we will observe that some properties of Fourier-Mukai loci should be a very strong evidence for the DK hypothesis to be true.
+More precisely, we propose the following version of the DK hypothesis: \begin{conjecture}[Conjecture \ref{deep dk}] Let $X$ be a smooth projective variety.
+Then, every connected component of $\fmspec \perf X$ containing a copy of $X$ contains all smooth projective varieties that are $K$-equivalent to $X$ as open subschemes. \end{conjecture} Note that this version of the conjecture has a topological necessary condition to be true.